There are a great range of hotels in Amsterdam to suit all budgets. They range from basic hostels to 5 star luxurious hotels.

 1. The Mövenpick Hotel

 One of the hotels in Amsterdam I can highly recommend is The Mövenpick, behind Centraal Station.
-This was the hotel I relocated to and I was very impressed.
+I was very impressed with this hotel.
 It was brilliant for a solo traveller and I felt very safe.
 Movenpick is close to all transport links including the ferry wharf and walking distance to Dam Square and Old Town.

 Full review of my stay at Movenpick Hotel, Amsterdam